Centralized Configuration with Azure App Configuration

 • monitor and respond to events based on configuration changes.

 In my situation, there was a requirement to improve the developer experience and simplify configuration management across services.
-However, shortly after transitioning services to consume app configuration data, I began to leverage the new service capabilities and automated SendGrid configuration, which in our context was a time-intensive, error-prone manual task.
-The improvement in the developer experience was substantial!
-After incorporating app configuration, the only configuration required on the developer’s machine was to log into their Microsoft account within the IDE and provide the appropriate environment name and app configuration endpoint URL.
+However, shortly after switching services to consume app configuration data, I take advantage of the new service capabilities and automated SendGrid configuration, which in our context was a time-intensive, error-prone manual task.
+After moving to App Configuration, the only configuration required on the developer’s machine was to log into their Microsoft account within the IDE and provide the appropriate environment name and app configuration endpoint URL.

 Features